tharunreddy1801/Gunshot-Detection-System/README.md

 Modern battlefields demand intelligent systems that can identify and localize threats in real-time.
 Traditional gunshot detection systems are often limited in precision or require manual intervention.
 This project addresses that gap by:

-- Automatically detecting a gunshot event
+- Automatically detecting a gunshot event using Hardware like SOC/FPGA based
 - Classifying the sound signature
 - Pinpointing the exact direction and location of the shot
 - Working under challenging environmental conditions

 ---